ABMatrix/doc-and-rfc/docs/zkmeta-official.md

 1. Trustless protocols;
 1. Cryptographically secure, similar to the Ethereum mainnet.

+The Rollup validator(s) can never corrupt the state or steal funds (unlike Sidechains).
+Users can always retrieve the funds from the Rollup even if validators stop cooperating because the data is available (unlike Plasma).
+Thanks to validity proofs, neither users nor a single trusted party needs to be online to monitor Rollup blocks in order to prevent fraud (unlike payment channels or Optimistic Rollups).

-## ZK-Meta Achitecture
+## ZK-Meta Architecture
 * **Core layer**
-  the core layer is built on top of the newest theoretical breakthroughs of Zero-Knowledge-Proof (ZKP) such as optimizations of performance, trust setting and security, all of which will be published in academic papers.
+  is built on top of the newest theoretical breakthroughs of Zero-Knowledge-Proof (ZKP) such as optimizations of performance, trust setting and security, all of which will be published in academic papers.

 * **Platform layer**
-  a platform where wallets with novel features can be developed to support features such as privacy-preserving or offline transactions that include multi-party signing and are adaptable to multiple blockchains.
+  is where wallets with novel features can be developed.
+  It supports privacy-preserving and offline transactions and multi-party signing, and is adaptable to multiple blockchains.
   On the platform, you can improve the current ZKP toolkits as well as their documentation.
-  Similar concepts are borrowed from the ZK-Sync and AZTEC projects.
+  Similar concepts are borrowed from the zkSync and AZTEC projects.
+  1. zkSync as a scaling solution is capable of making transfers and doing them quickly and cheaply.
+  2. zkSync is smart-contract friendly.
+  3. zkSync is friendly for exchanges.
+     This includes, in particular, the following claims:
+        1. Double-spends in Rollup are not possible;
+        2. Rollup always operates under full reserve;
+           the total supply of each asset type in rollup is equal to the sum of all its deposited amounts minus sum of all its withdrawn amounts;
+        3. Root hash is always correct and L2 state can not be corrupted;
+        4. A state can always be restored from the calldata published to L1;
+        5. The smart contract can not be locked out.
+  4. Finally, zkSync support is implemented for all the main platforms.

   The platform has its own value exchange protocols to leverage privacy-preserving data.
-  In addition, the platform can perform 4 arithmetic operations and logic comparisons on the encrypted data.
+  In addition, the platform can perform the 4 basic arithmetic operations, range proof and size comparisons on encrypted data.
-  The main features of the platform include the following:
-    1. Straightforward: no overhead on user operations; no additional knowledge is needed to use the protocol;
-    1. Decentralized: users fully own their data without compromise;
-    1. Fast: proofs are generated and verified within milliseconds;
-    1. Secure: rigorous cryptographic proof.

 * **Application layer**
   captures the latest market trend and supports fast prototyping.
   In a short term, this layer aims at Non-Fungible Tokens (NFT) and anonymous auction.

 ## What is X-Matrix Labs?
-X-matrix Labs is an R&D team passionate about Cryptography, blockchain, and math.
+X-Matrix Labs is a research and development team passionate about cryptography, blockchain, and math.
 The team consists of researchers from prestigious institutes and professionals from engineering and financial industries.
 Our mission is to build a decentralized network to empower Web 3.0.
-We focus on Open Finance, Cross-chain Compatibility, and privacy-preserving transparency.
+We focus on open finance, cross-chain compatibility, and privacy-preserving transparency.
 We aim to empower the Web 3.0 networks by making the network smoother, more secure, and more boundaryless.

 ## What are X-Matrix Labs's focuses?